Orange Is the New Black season 5: Production

 In February 2016, the series was renewed for a fifth, sixth, and seventh season.
 The fifth season was released on June 9, 2017.

 Cyberhack

 In April 2017, it was reported that a cybercriminal had stolen the first ten episodes of the fifth season in a security breach of a post-production company.
 Netflix failed to respond to ransom demands, and the cybercriminal leaked the episodes online.
 Netflix confirmed the security breach and an ongoing investigation by federal law enforcement.
 Multichannel News reported that demand for the series significantly increased over the seven-day period following the leak of the episodes.
-It was also said that the leak would likely cause a decrease in demand for the fifth season when Netflix releases it in June.

 Reception

 Critical reception

 The fifth season has received "generally favorable" reviews.
 On Metacritic, it has a score of 67 out of 100 based on 20 reviews.
 On Rotten Tomatoes, it has a 76% rating with an average score of 7.47 out of 10 based on 33 reviews.